 Some of my clients avoided getting credit cards or loans of any kind because they feared it would lead them astray.
 As a result, they didn’t develop any credit profile.

-You need credit and you need to use it well in order to develop a good Beacon score.
+You need credit and you need to use it well in order to develop a good credit score.
 The general rule of thumb for lenders is what we call the Rule of Twos: 2 Credit Lines with a credit limit of at least $2,000 for 2 years.
-That’s the minimum you want to have in order to develop a good score.

 I suggest you make it part of your New Year’s ritual to check your credit at the start of every year.
-Or use your birthday as a reminder – whatever works.
+Or use your birthday as a reminder – whatever works for you.